ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

    def f := pair.fst
    def count := pair.snd

-Note in particular the call to the :lean:`run` method with the initial value of the state as argument.
+We call the :lean:`run` method with the initial value of the state as argument.

 Takeaways
 ---------

 I think the above comparison clears up something about the state monad the can be
-counterintuitive: making the return type of a function more complicated (e.g. by changing it from :lean:`Nat` so :lean:`StateM Nat Bool`) actually makes the function's job easier (because it gives it access to a piece of mutable state).
-I don't think that's very common outside monadic-ish environment.
+counterintuitive: making the return type of a function more complicated (e.g. by changing it from :lean:`Nat` so :lean:`StateM Bool Nat`) actually makes the function's job easier (because it gives it access to a piece of mutable state).
+I don't think that's very common outside of monadic-ish environments.

-One situation this knowledge is helpful is when one, for a reason or another, is programming in a pure functional language and finds that mutable state would be helpful to achieve something.
+One situation this knowledge is helpful is when you, for a reason or another, are programming in a pure functional language and find that mutable state would be helpful to achieve something.
 It suffices to imagine an imperative program that uses the state passing a mutable reference around, and then the translation scheme above can help devise an equivalent program that uses a state monad.

-Another situation is when one is required by an interface to provide a function that returns a state monad\ [#f1]_.
-One's immediate reaction to the lengthy return type might be to think that writing the function will be quite complicated, while it's in fact the contrary: the function will be able to query some piece of state to do its job.
+Another situation is when you're required by an interface to provide a function that returns a state monad\ [#f1]_.
+Your immediate reaction to the lengthy return type might be to think that writing the function will be quite complicated, while it's in fact the contrary: the function will be able to query some piece of state to do its job.